milanmanoj99/FINAL-PROJECT--PY/README (1).md

 import sqlite3
 import pandas as pd
-   in step 01: we updated the python file in the first cell we executed the requirements text file to instal the packages using the the following function: " pip install -r requirements.txt"
+   in step 01: we updated the python file in the first cell we executed the requirements text file to instal the packages using the the following function: " pip install -r requirements.txt".

 # Creating a SQLite database connection and cursor
 1- conn = sqlite3.connect("employee_data.db")